DanieleZambetti97/ProjectMoana/README.md

 - spaces, returns, and # are ignored;
 - colors are defined with **RGB** format (each component can be a real number between 0 and 1); a color is defined between angular brackets (e.g. `<0.5, 0.8, 1>`);
 - the file is divided into 4 blocks:
-   - **variables**: where you can define any variable;
+   - **variables**: where you can define any variable; here you must specify the dimension of the image as WIDTH AND HEIGHT;
    - **materials**: to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one **diffusive** and one **emissive**.
 The **diffusive** one contains a *BRDF* that can be SPECULAR or DIFFUSE (depending on the reflective properties of the object).
 Both the diffusive and emissive parts must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or IMAGE, reproducing an image);
    - **shapes**: once the MATERIAL is ready you can create the actual shape, in this case a PLANE;
    - **cameras**: lastly, you must generate a CAMERA, representing the observer.
-It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want); the last two parameters are the aspect ratio and the distance between the observer and the screen;
+It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want); if it's perspective you must specify the distance between the observer and the screen (the second parameter, right after `PERSPECTIVE`); the last parameter is the aspect ratio of the image: if omitted (as in this case), it is calculated as WIDTH/HEIGHT, otherwise it's assigned to the vlue you specify.
 - you can apply any transformation to any shape ora camera just by adding a transformation to the constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).

 Now type `julia render.jl --scene my_first_scene.txt`and you will create this image: